github/site-policy/Policies/github-terms-of-service.md

     </TD>
     <TD VALIGN="TOP">
         <details><summary open="false">:collapsible:</summary><BR>
-&dagger; “Content” refers to content featured or displayed through the Website, including without limitation code, text, data, articles, images, photographs, graphics, software, applications, packages, designs, features, and other materials that are available on the Website or otherwise available through the Service.
-"Content" also includes Services.
-“User-Generated Content” is Content, written or otherwise, created or uploaded by our Users.
-"Your Content" is Content that you create or own.
+&dagger; “Content” refers to content featured or displayed through the Website, and includes Services.
+Without limitation, it includes:
+- code,
+- text,
+- data,
+- articles,
+- images,
+- photographs,
+- graphics,
+- software,
+- applications,
+- packages,
+- designs,
+- features, *AND*
+- other materials that are available on the Website, or through the Service.

+&dagger; “User-Generated Content” is Content created or uploaded by our Users.

+&dagger; "Your Content" is Content that you create or own.
       </details>
     </TD>
   </TR>